-- Invitation from a Maths teacher in Spring of Y11 to apply for A-Level further Maths - Grade 9 in IGCSE Mathematics. - Completion of Summer Skills workbook due first Maths lesson of Y12 - Pass entry assessment during the first week - Maintain an A grade standard throughout the year and in the final external examination - Failure of any of the above points may result in the removal of the Further Maths A-level and continuing only the Maths A-level.
+- Invitation from a Maths teacher in Spring of Y11 to apply for A-Level further Maths - Grade 9 in IGCSE Mathematics. - Analysis of raw mark and the successful completion of the more unstructured questions - Completion of Summer Skills workbook due first Maths lesson of Y12 - Pass entry assessment during the first week - Pass a continued eligibility test after the first month. - Maintain an A grade standard throughout the year and in the final external examination - Failure of any of the above points may result in the removal of the Further Maths A-level and continuing only the Maths A-level.

-Please note: the completion of the Level 2 Further Mathematics course at the end of KS4 does not indicate suitability for A-Level Further Maths.
+Please note: the completion of the Level 2 Further Mathematics course at the end of KS4 does not guarantee acceptance onto the A-Level Further Maths